Thank you for your interest in joining the Society for Developmental Biology (SDB) Choose Development! program as a mentor.

 Mission: Built upon a culture of inclusiveness, the Society for Developmental Biology Choose Development! program aims to augment the diversity of undergraduate students that enter doctoral (PhD) programs in pursuit of research careers in fields related to developmental biology.

 SDB Academic Mentors: Mentor applicants should be current SDB members who hold research grants and are committed to the mission of this program.
 The Mentor must be interested in establishing a working relationship with an undergraduate who is considering developmental biology as a career choice.
-The Mentor is expected to train and advise the undergraduate SDB Fellow for two consecutive summers and to provide a Laboratory Mentor (a postdoctoral fellow, an advanced graduate student, or a laboratory manager) who can assist in providing hands-on training to the SDB Fellow.
+The Mentor is expected to train and advise the undergraduate SDB Choose Development!
+Fellow for two consecutive summers and to provide a Laboratory Mentor (a postdoctoral fellow, an advanced graduate student, or a laboratory manager) who can assist in providing hands-on training to the Fellow.
 Applicants must be able to provide the laboratory supplies and equipment necessary for a productive experience for the student.
-Mentors (Academic and/or Lab) will be required to attend a mentor workshop in early spring 2019 (place and time TBD; travel assistance will be provided).
+Mentors (Academic and/or Lab) will be required to attend a virtual mentor workshop in early spring 2020.

-In addition to supporting the SDB Fellow, SDB will support the attendance of either the Academic Mentor or the Laboratory Mentor to the 2020 SDB annual meeting at which the SDB Fellow will present his/her 2019 summer research work.
+In addition to supporting the SDB Choose Development!
+Fellow, SDB will support the attendance of either the Academic Mentor or the Laboratory Mentor to the 2021 SDB annual meeting at which the Fellow will present their 2020 summer research work.
 The SDB Choose Development!
 Committee is also willing to assist mentors wishing to apply for supplemental support for the laboratory through their current extramural funding sources in order to help defray additional expenses the SDB Fellow may incur in coming to the Mentor’s laboratory.

 Host institutions should have an undergraduate summer research support system, such as SURP, REU or an officer who will integrate the SDB Fellow with other peers on campus.
 The Mentor should provide contact information for these coordinators.